 From 1 September 1997 the number of provinces reduced to six.
 The division into provinces is prescribed in the Act on Provincial State Offices 1997/22 issued in January 1997.
 Government decision of 121/1997 passed in January 1997 specified the areas of provinces and the locations and names of the Provincial State Offices.
 In accordance with the Government resolution (6 February 1997) on harmonisation of Finnish regional classifications, the division into regional councils is also used as the basis for the new division into provinces.

-In statistics on the educational structure of the population, transition form school to further education and work and progress of studies attainers of qualifications or degrees refer to completers of matriculation examination, international matriculation examinations (IB, Reifeprüfung or Gymnasieexamen examination), and attainers of vocational qualifications, polytechnic degrees, higher polytechnic degrees or university degrees by the end of the statistical reference year.
+In statistics on the educational structure of the population, transition form school to further education and work and progress of studies attainers of qualifications or degrees refer to completers of matriculation examination, international matriculation examinations (IB, Reifeprüfung or Gymnasieexamen examination), and attainers of vocational qualifications, university of applied sciences degrees, higher university of applied sciences degrees or university degrees by the end of the statistical reference year.
 Attainers of qualifications or degrees also include attainers of qualifications or degrees in the armed services, frontier guard service or abroad.
 One qualification or degree per person is included in statistics: vocational qualification attained at the highest level of education/most recently attained.

 The data are obtained from Statistics Finland's Register of Completed Education and Degrees.
 Data can only be entered into the Register for persons who have a Finnish personal ID number.
 For this reason data on the qualifications or degrees of persons without a personal ID number, e.g. many foreign persons, are missing from the Register.